Eilonasraf/AsroShareBackend/README.md

 # AstroShare - Final Course Project

-AstroShare is a full-stack web application built using **Node.js (Express)** for the backend and **React with TypeScript** for the frontend.
+AstroShare is a full-stack web application built using **Node.js (Express with TypeScript using the MVC model)** for the backend and **React with TypeScript** for the frontend.
 The project was developed as a collaborative final course project and follows a modular, secure, and scalable architecture.

 ## 🌐 Live Access
 The application is deployed in **production mode** with HTTPS and is accessible via the domain provided by our instructor.
 It runs in the background using **PM2**, ensuring stability even when the terminal is closed.